Health Benefits: Why Figs Are Good for Your Body

 - May have anti-cancer properties: Some studies have found that figs may have anti-cancer properties, particularly against breast cancer.

-- May improve blood sugar control: The fiber in figs may help to improve blood sugar control in people with diabetes Side Effects of Figs:
+- May improve blood sugar control: The fiber in figs may help to improve blood sugar control in people with diabetes Side Effects: What to Know Before You Eat

 - May cause allergic reactions: Some people may have an allergic reaction to figs, which can cause symptoms such as hives, itching, and swelling.